 Data Segments

-Data segment stores program data.
-This data could be in form of initialized or uninitialized variables, and it could be local or global.
+The data segment stores program data.
+This data could be in the form of initialized or uninitialized variables, and it could be local or global.
 The data segment is further divided into four sub-data segments (initialized data segment, uninitialized or .bss data segment, stack, and heap) to store variables depending upon if they are local or global, and initialized or uninitialized.

 Initialized Data Segment